jason-c-daniels/jason-c-daniels.net/music/_posts/2026-03-19-favorite-music.md

 anatomy (Turned erection blue) were both lyrical firsts for me.
 Coupled with the fact that the people Cobain sings about _"Don't know what it means"_ hit me in a way that few songs have.
 While very directly about Nirvana's superficial fans who (even today) don't bother to look beneath the surface of the lyrics, it brought about a certain intriguing unease in me.

    I'd not yet recognized that most people (often superficial fans) process the world very differently than I do.
 So I always felt like I was missing something.
-This song opened my eyes to the fact that most people don't see the world like me, not even Cobain.
-That I would miss things because of all the social shorthand I have no access to.
+This song opened my eyes to the fact that most people don't see the world like me, not even Cobain, that I would miss things because of all the social shorthand I have no access to.
 But also, that these people, will miss things I have insights to.

    While Cobain's words are a bit derisive, I took away very different message versus the superficial one in the lyrics, and it serves as a corollary to the one in _Come As You Are_:
 "Just do your best and accept others while trying to look at things from others perspectives."
 However, it would take me many years to be able to put it into words, this being the first time I've ever written those words.